Chrisroid/Countries/README.md

 # Countries
-List of Countries, with their country codes, Continents and States
+List of Countries, with their country codes, Geographical Continent and States